Careers360 Logo

 Answer:

-Explanation: The entire theory of evolution is based on the fact that all the organisms have had the same ancestors and have common genetic material.
-The variations that came in the genetic material with the evolution had created a diversity of the organisms that we observe around us.
+Explanation: The entire theory of evolution is based on the fact that all organisms have had the same ancestors and have common genetic material.
+The variations that came in the genetic material with evolution have created a diversity of the organisms that we observe around us.

 Question:9